xiaoylu/leetcode_category/language/Java/Readme.md

 [Advanced Topics in Programming Languages: The Java Memory Model By Jeremy Manson](https://www.youtube.com/watch?v=WTVooKLLVT8)

 * Java language provides atomic access to variables (except long/double) but it's NOT enough
-  * compiler may reorder independent statements in one thread
+  * compiler may reorder independent statements within one thread
   * the memory model may delay the write to global memory
   * so, in addition to atomic access:
     * one must acquire/release the lock to create a happens-before relationship between threads!